Approximate and discrete Euclidean vector bundles: Effective computation of characteristic classes

 For explicit formulas for the extraordinary isomorphisms mentioned below, see the example after Lemma~1.8.3 in \cite{Jurgen} or \cite{Pertti}.
 One should keep in mind that \cite{Jurgen} is working with the ``negative convention'' for the Clifford algebra, and thus the isomorphisms are given for $\Spin(d) \subseteq \cl^-(d)$; but it is not hard to modify their formulas to get the isomorphisms when $\Spin(d) \subseteq \cl(d)$.

-\begin{itemize} \item[($d=2$)] In this case, $\Spin(d)$ is isomorphic to the circle as Lie groups, so the geodesic distance can be computed using arclengths on the circle.
+\begin{itemize} \item[($d=2$)] In this case, $\Spin(d)$ is isomorphic to the circle as Lie groups, so the geodesic distance on $\Spin(2)$ can be computed, up to a multiplicative constant, using arclengths on the circle.
+Note that the multiplicative constant is inconsequential for the purposes of determining if an element is closer to $+\mathbf{1}$ or to $-\mathbf{1}$.

 \item[($d=3$)] In this case, $\Spin(d)$ is isomorphic to $SU(2)$, which in turn is diffeomorphic to the $3$-sphere $S^3$.
-The geodesic distance is again computed using arcs, but now on the $3$-sphere. \item[($d=4$)] In this case, $\Spin(d)$ is isomorphic to $SU(2) \times SU(2)$, which in turn is diffeomorphic to $S^3 \times S^3$.
-To compute the geodesic distance, recall that a geodesic in a product Riemannian manifold corresponds to a pair of geodesics, one on each factor (\cite[Problem~5-7]{jL}).
+The geodesic distance is again computed, up to a multiplicative constant, using arcs. \item[($d=4$)] In this case, $\Spin(d)$ is isomorphic to $SU(2) \times SU(2)$, which in turn is diffeomorphic to $S^3 \times S^3$.
+Moreover, the Riemannian metric on $\Spin(4)$ induced by the double cover $\Spin(4) \to SO(4)$ coincides, up to a multiplicative constant, with the product metric on $S^3 \times S^3$, where the two copies of $S^3$ are endowed with the Riemannian metric inherited from the inclusion $S^3 \subseteq \R^4$.
+To compute the geodesic distance on $S^3 \times S^3$, recall that a geodesic in a product Riemannian manifold corresponds to a pair of geodesics, one on each factor (\cite[Problem~5-7]{jL}).
 This implies that, in a product of complete Riemannian manifolds $X\times Y$, the geodesic distance satisfies the Pythagorean theorem, meaning that the geodesic distance from $(x,y)$ to $(x',y')$ is equal to the square root of the sum of the squares of the geodesic distances from $x$ to $x'$ and from $y$ to $y'$. \end{itemize}

 So, when $d = 2,3,4$, this results in a numerical algorithm $\sw_2$ that is polynomial in the number of vertices of $K$.

 \paragraph{Consistency of the algorithm.} We need a well known result; see, e.g., \cite[Lemma~1.3]{KT}.